AI Automation for Businesses Without a Tech Team

 CRM workflow automation

 Lead status updates, task assignments, notification triggers, and pipeline management.
 Your CRM does the bookkeeping automatically instead of relying on someone to update it manually.
+Best when you already have leads and jobs moving through repeatable stages.

 Database reactivation